 The Alliance is led by the International Chamber of Commerce, the World Economic Forum and the Center for International Private Enterprise—in cooperation with Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), who are implementing the project with our Moroccan partners.
 The Alliance is supported by the governments of the United States, Canada, the United Kingdom, Australia, Germany and Denmark.

 Philippe Isler, Director of the Global Alliance for Trade Facilitation said:

-“Trade facilitation makes trade easier so that more trade can happen.
+“Through trade facilitation we can make more trade happen, simply by making trade easier.
 This project is the result of business and government working together to identify bottlenecks and to jointly develop the solutions, and will be an example of best practice for further trade facilitation efforts in Morocco and across Africa.”